New Orleans Pelicans: Interested In Mario Chalmers, Hollis Thompson Among Others

 Cook was named the 2017 D-League All-Star MVP on Saturday in New Orleans.
 The six-foot-two second-year guard is averaging 26.2 points and 6.8 assists in 34 games for the D-League’s Canton Charge.
 He is shooting 47.5 percent from the floor and 36.6 percent from beyond the arc.

 Cook went undrafted out of Duke in 2015.
 The 23-year-old was cut in training camp by the Pelicans this year after appearing in three games for the team.
 He was in training camp with the Cleveland Cavaliers in 2015-16.
-Cook has never appeared in a NBA regular season game.
+Cook has never appeared in an NBA regular season game.

 D-League stats project Cook would average 12.8 points and 5.01 assists over 36 minutes in the NBA.
 It also projects him to shoot 40.8 percent from the floor and 31.8 percent on three-point attempts.